trillek-team/tec/README.md

  2. Windows
     1. Run the cmake-gui setting the source line to the root directory and the build line to the build directory.
     2. Configure and Generate using non-x64 as the target with natrive compiles selected.
-    3. Make sure Grouped and Advanced are checked and expand `Build, GLFW, and USE` uncheck everything, and check `USE_DOUBLE_PRECISION` [What it should look like](http://i.imgur.com/njVBANf.png)
+	3. Download and install oalinst.zip (OpenAL installer) http://openal.org/creative-installers/ and install it.
+        1. Download http://kcat.strangesoft.net/openal-soft-1.16.0-bin.zip (OpenAL-soft SDK binaries) and extract somewhere.
+		2. Copy the include folder to `tec/lib/include/` so al.h should be at `tec/lib/include/include/AL/al.h`.
+		3. Copy OpenAL32.lib to `tec/lib`.
+		4. Copy soft_oal.dll to `tec/build/bin/Debug|Release` after you build tec.
 	4. Build everything (an error about missing bullet libs, for `TEC`, is ok at this point).
     5. Return to cmake-gui and rerun configure and generate so Bullet can now find the libraries you just built.
     6. In the project properties for `TEC` change the `Debugging`->`Working Directory` to `$(SolutionDir)..\`.
+	7. In the project properties for `TEC` change the `Linker`->`Advanced`->`Image Has Safe Exception Hanlding` to `No (/SAFESEH:NO)`.
+(Needed for OpenAL being built with an older Visual Studio)
-5. Run it
+5. Run it from `tec/`